NSHipster/articles/2019-05-06-image-resizing.md

 This should go without saying, but all of the examples loading images from a URL are for **local** files.
-Remember, it's **never** a good idea to do networking synchronously on the main thread.
+Remember, it's **never** a good idea to do networking synchronously on the main thread of your app.

 {% enderror %}